-A manufacturer that sells, offers for sale, or delivers to a retailer for subsequent sale new covered electronic equipment (CEE) in the District is required to (1) label its CEE with a readily visible brand identifying the manufacturer and (2) register with the Department of Energy & Environment (DOEE), unless the manufacturer qualifies for an exemption.
-Registration includes a payment of a fee, a collection and recycling plan, and a report on past collection and recycling activities.
+A manufacturer that sells, offers for sale, or delivers to a retailer for subsequent sale new covered electronic equipment (CEE) in the District is required to (1) label its CEE with a readily visible brand identifying the manufacturer and (2) register with DOEE, unless the manufacturer qualifies for an exemption.
+Registration includes a payment of a fee, a collection and recycling or reuse plan, and a report on past collection and recycling or reuse activities.

-- The registration and de minimis forms contain new questions and important clarifications to better align with the eCYCLE DC law and regulations.
+- The registration and de minimis forms contain important clarifications as well as new questions related to the legislative amendments.
 Please read the forms carefully before completing them.

-- If an application item is missing or deficient, DOEE will disapprove the application and notify the applicant of the corrections needed.
-The manufacturer, partnership, or representative organization will need to revise and resubmit the application for DOEE approval.
+- If there is a problem with an application, DOEE will disapprove the application and explain the corrections needed.
+The manufacturer, partnership, or representative organization will need to make the corrections and resubmit the application for DOEE review and approval.

-- DOEE may take enforcement action against manufacturers selling unregistered equipment after January 1, 2023.
+- DOEE may take enforcement action against manufacturers selling unregistered equipment.
+A manufacturer that properly registered for the 2023 program year loses that registration status starting January 1, 2024 if its application is not approved by January 1, 2024.
 Note that registration includes payment of fees.

-Starting with the 2022 program year (calendar year 2022), the DC Council amended the eCYCLE DC law to require manufacturers to certify in their registration applications that vendors who recycle or reuse CEE collected under the manufacturer’s waste management program have e-Stewards certification.
-This change was made through the Fiscal Year 2022 Budget Support Act.
+Effective March 10, 2023, the DC Council amended the eCYCLE DC law to require manufacturers to certify in their registration applications that vendors who recycle or reuse CEE collected under the manufacturer’s waste management program have e-Stewards or R2 certification.

 Please contact [email protected] with any questions.